HomepageHomeSecurity SystemsThe Best Kansas City Home Security Companies

 How much does a false alarm cost in Kansas City?

 There’s nothing like an alarm system for peace of mind: You press a button and the police are there to help.
 Unfortunately, police often arrive to find that they’re not really needed.
-Whether by equipment malfunctions, user error, or touchy motion sensors, false alarms happen all the time.
-Many estimates place the false alarm rate as high as 98%.
+Whether by equipment malfunctions, user error, or touchy motion sensors, false alarms happen frequently.
+Many analyses note a high false alarm rate.

 All those calls take a toll on law enforcement.
 They require time and resources that could be better spent responding to legitimate emergencies — and when cops are busy responding to false alarms, it may take them longer to respond to a real one.
-To address this issue, the Kansas City PD maintains an Alarm Ordinance.
-They can also be fined and penalized for false alarms.
+To address this issue, the Kansas City PD administers an alarm program under the City’s ordinance, including escalating penalties for repeat false alarms and rules for appeals.
+See KCPD’s administrative guidance here and the governing law on Municode.

 • Sixth false alarm: Required to attend a False Alarm Class; if the user fails to attend the class, their alarm permit will be revoked until they do.